Magic Quadrant for Network Access Control

 - InfoExpress' lack of marketing focus hampers its ability to differentiate its product and contributes to the company's low visibility among Gartner clients.

-In 2013, the company formerly known as Access Layers renamed itself Portnox, after its flagship product.
-Portnox, based in Israel and founded in 2007, is a pure-play NAC vendor.
+Portnox moved its headquarters to the U.S. in 2014, and retained its research and development facilities in Israel.
+The company was founded in 2007 and is a pure-play NAC vendor.
 The Portnox solution is agentless and based on endpoint discovery.
 When a device connects to the network, Portnox checks the OS type and applies the appropriate policy to the network access point (LAN switch, WLAN controller or VPN gateway).
+Historically, the company has been focused on the EMEA region.
 Organizations that can tolerate the risk of a startup and that are within the geographic range of Portnox's service and support coverage should consider this vendor.

 - The company's customers consistently report that the Portnox solution is easy to deploy and manage.
 It attaches to any LAN switch port and does not require a "mirror" or SPAN port.